jtchristie/quantum-course-docs/docs/quantum-concepts/single-qubit-gates.md

 See what happened here?
 **The X gate mirrors qubits around the X axis of the Bloch Sphere.**
 This is why it's called the X gate.
+Note that technically what's happening in the whole Bloch sphere, is that qubits are rotated 180 degrees around the X axis, so it likes like a reflection in our green slice.
+In general, it turns out that **all unary quantum gates rotate the Bloch sphere by some angle around some axis**!

 This is a good demonstration of why the Bloch Sphere is such a useful visualization tool.
 You can always just "do the math" and calculate the state vector of a qubit based on the matrix of the gate being applied to it, but that doesn't always offer some intuitive sense of what the gate is doing.